Alfredo Aceves: New York Yankees

 After pitching effectively through his first few relief appearances, Aceves was moved to the rotation in replacement of Darrell Rasner.
 In his first career start, he pitched seven innings of one-run ball with two strikeouts against the Los Angeles Angels of Anaheim, earning the win.

-After starting the 2009 season in the minors, Aceves rejoined the Yankees on May 4.
+After starting the 2009 season in the minors, Aceves rejoined the Yankees on 4 May.
 Due to his ability to pitch effectively in any situation, Aceves has drawn comparisons to former Yankee reliever and spot starter Ramiro Mendoza.

 Aceves made ten relief appearances in 2010 before succumbing to a strained lower back that ended his season.
 He suffered a broken collarbone in an off-season bicycle accident.
 He was non-tendered after the season.

 Boston Red Sox

-Aceves was signed to a major league deal by the Boston Red Sox on February 8, 2011.
-On April 21, he was optioned to the Triple-A Pawtucket Red Sox to make room for Matt Albers on the roster.
-On May 6, Aceves was called back up, and on May 16, he won his first game with the Red Sox.
-Between then and September 1, Aceves has a 9–1 record out of the bullpen for Boston.
+Aceves was signed to a major league deal by the Boston Red Sox on 8 February 2011.
+On 21 April, he was optioned to the Triple-A Pawtucket Red Sox to make room for Matt Albers on the roster.
+On 6 May, Aceves was called back up, and on 16 May, he won his first game with the Red Sox.
+Between then and 1 September, Aceves had a 9–1 record out of the bullpen for Boston.

 After an injury to Andrew Bailey, Aceves was named the acting closer for the beginning of the 2012 season, but had a slow start, surrendering the game-winning hit on Opening Day and allowing a game-tying home run in the ninth inning of the third game of the season.
 In late August, once Bailey returned from his injury, he took the closer role back.
+Aceves also had a year-long feud with manager Bobby Valentine that resulted in a brief suspension.
+There were also multiple on- and off-field confrontations.